locth/HSGSP/README.md

 # HSGSP: Hybrid Spectral-Guided Structured Pruning

 This repository implements the HSGSP pipeline for training, pruning, and evaluating VGG-style image classifiers on CIFAR-10/100.
 The pipeline couples strong regularized training (mixup, cutout, frequency-aware regularizers) with a hybrid pruning baseline that blends DCT-based frequency analysis, gradient saliency, and iterative fine-tuning to produce compact models with bounded accuracy loss.
 Every experiment is reproducible from the command line and writes its artifacts under timestamped folders in `EXPERIMENT/`.
+This is the official implementation for our paper submitted to IEEE Latin America Transaction.

 ## Project layout